DINOISER: Diffused Conditional Sequence Learning by Manipulating Noises: Experiment

 \paragraph{\textsc{CeDi} indeed better leverage source conditions for inference.} Recall that we propose the \textsc{CeDi} with the purpose of encouraging the model to make better use of source conditions for prediction (\S\ref{subsec: sampling}).
 To investigate whether the denoiser achieves this, we apply Layer-wise Relevant Propagation~\citep[LRP,][]{bach2015pixel,voita2021analyzing} to measure the relative contribution of the source condition to the model prediction.
 As shown in Fig.~\ref{fig:lrp}(B), we compare the source contribution of our \textsc{CeDi} and the DDIM solver along the sampling iterations. \textsc{CeDi} maintains a high source contribution, while the source contribution of \textsc{CeDi} is unsatisfactory in the first few steps, which demonstrates that sampling with our \textsc{CeDi} does leverage the source condition more.
 Correspondingly, as shown in Fig.~\ref{fig:lrp}(A), the prediction accuracy of \textsc{CeDi} increases steadily, while the performance of DDIM fails to improve at the beginning of the iterations, suggesting correlations between higher source contribution and higher performance improvement.
 Among all iterations, the first few steps establish the foundation for the overall performance.
 Although DDIM improves its performance in later iterations, it still falls behind our \textsc{CeDi}.
 This suggests the effectiveness of increasing the source contribution, especially at the beginning of the sampling process.

-\paragraph{\textsc{CeDi} can handle sequence generation from complex and multiple conditions.} To further show the strength of \textsc{CeDi} in capturing source conditions, we explore more complex conditional sequence learning scenarios.
+To further show the strength of \textsc{CeDi} in capturing source conditions, we explore more complex conditional sequence learning scenarios.
 We simulate this under two multilingual translation settings, \ie \texttt{many-to-one} and \texttt{one-to-many} translation.
 In the \texttt{many-to-one} scenario, a unified model needs to translate source sentences in multiple different source languages to English counterparts, requiring the model to handle complicated source conditions.
 On the other hand, the \texttt{one-to-many} setting simulates a multi-conditional scenario, requiring the model to recognize the target language as another crucial condition to capture the target distribution.
 To this end, we construct a dataset by combining four language pairs of IWSLT14 translation benchmark, \ie, \textsc{En}$\leftrightarrow$\textsc{De}, \textsc{En}$\leftrightarrow$\textsc{Ro}, \textsc{En}$\leftrightarrow$\textsc{Nl}, and \textsc{En}$\leftrightarrow$\textsc{Pt-br}.
 In the \texttt{one-to-many} translation, we append language tokens to the source sequences to incorporate the target language as a condition.
 We also include a baseline in which the models are trained separately for each language pair for comparison.